UWStout/VirtualFieldTripStudy/infoPages/03-CentrifugalChillers.md

 image: assets/images/Chillers
 nav-menu: true
 learning:
-  title: 'Chiller Plant Tour'
+  - title: 'Chiller Plant Tour'
     description: >
       Click below to explore the chiller side of the central plant and learn more about centrifugal chillers and the refrigeration cycle they employ.
     buttonText: 'Learn about the chillers'
     hotspots:
       - 'One on the door in front of you at the very beginning'
       - 'One on the end cap of the first chiller (chiller #3)'
       - 'One seen looking at the space between chiller 3 and 2'
       - 'A video directly between chillers 3 and 2'
-# assessment:
-#   title: 'What Have You Learned'
-#   description: 'Take the quiz below to show what you have learned'
-#   forms:
-#     - ID: 'o4Eat5UvgUObicYjQ6ZgUhBH9HhOC8lPtzEqifJT6clUOUNGQU1FNFhMRTBLREc1RENEOUwyREtLQy4u'
-#       text: 'Refrigeration Cycles Quiz'

 tourPano:
-  enabled: true
+  - enabled: true
     startRoom: '1S04_20'
     initialYaw: 90
     disablePriority: 'true'
     enabledRooms:
       - '1S04_20' # Entrance
       - '1S05_22' # Chiller 3
       - '1S05_21'
       - '1S05_10'
       - '1S05_00' # Chiller 2
       - '1S05_11'
       - '1N05_21'
       - '1N05_10' # Chiller 1
       - '1N05_11'
       - '1N05_01'
     enabledHotSpots:
       - '1S05_Chiller_General'
       - '1S05_Chiller_HX'
       - '1S05_Chiller_Operation'
       - '1S05_ChillerWelcome'
       - '1S05_ChillerComponents'
 ---
 ## Introduction
 Attached to the heating plant is the central chiller plant that has been operating since 2007, consisting of three 800 Ton chillers.
 These highly efficient, industrial-grade units, provide chilled water to 20 buildings on the campus through over ten thousand feet of insulated underground piping.